NieneB/InternshipReport/index.md

   <figcaption>Methodology overview</figcaption>
 </figure>

 This research will be a design-oriented research.
 See <a class="xref" href="#method">figure $$</a> for an overview of the working procedure and where the specific objectives are addressed.
-The whole process will be more iterative and chaotic then the overview shows.
+First the design objectives are defined for the prototype application (objective 1).
+With the data provided by the RCE a small data exploration will be conducted to form an idea and make a design.
+This will process will be more iterative and chaotic then the overview shows.
+For design, exploration and requirements emerge in a mixed process.
+The main focus will be builing tre prototype application. (objective 2).
+Both the front-end and back-end design will be done by the conducting researcher as part of a learning experience for the internship project.
+In the end the prototype will shortly be tested to evealuate the research requirements and goal.

 Most creative choices and decisions will be taken by the researcher and her preferences.

 ## Sub-objective 1.
 Finding the design requirements.